Approximated Prompt Tuning for Vision-Language Pre-trained Models: Approximated Prompt Tuning

 Up to now, we have fully considered the effect of prompt tokens in diffusing task-related information to the input sequence.
 Then, we also take into account the effect of prompt tokens on the original attention matrix.
 As shown in Eq.~\ref{direct_calculate}, the information diffusion also influences the original attention matrix by increasing the denominator of the weight for the item from VLP module.
 To this end, we add a learnable scale $s$ for the entire output, and the proposed APT can be summarised as follow:

 Here, the learnable value $s$ control the total amount of information diffused by APT and also make the output of attention modules fit the following layers.

-Eventually, the proposed APT method separates the effect of prompt tokens from the original attention module, as shown in Fig.~\ref{fig2:Framework}(b).
+Eventually, the proposed APT method separates the effect of prompt tokens from the original attention module.
 The independence of APT brings two main benefits: (1) Information diffusion can break the limitation of patterns from VLP model, \emph{i.e.} not constrained by Softmax-based normalization.
 (2) The computational overhead is significantly reduced by about $O(2pd^2)$.
-In practice, it can save about $82.30\%$ and $62.62\%$ computations for ViLT~\cite{conf/icml/KimSK21} and METER~\cite{conf/cvpr/DouXGWWWZZYP0022} compare to conventional prompt tuning methods, respectively.
+In practice, it can save about $82.30\%$ and $62.62\%$ computations for ViLT~\cite{conf/icml/KimSK21} and METER~\cite{conf/cvpr/DouXGWWWZZYP0022} compare to conventional prompt tuning methods.